cpouchon/ORTHOSKIM/README.md

 MITO_TYPE=exon                                                                       ## [38] Type of structure extracted from the gff: [exon,intron,all]

 #--------- [chloroplast] target ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-SEEDS_CHLORO_CDS=~/OrthoSkim-master/ressources/chloroCDS.seeds                       ## [39] chloroplastic CDS seeds of reference (from one organism; e.g. for Arabidopsis_thaliana_3702_genbank), proteic sequences required, restriction on headers.
+SEEDS_CHLORO_CDS=~/OrthoSkim-master/ressources/chloroCDS.seeds                       ## [39] chloroplast CDS seeds of reference (from one organism; e.g. for Arabidopsis_thaliana_3702_genbank), proteic sequences required, restriction on headers.
-SEEDS_CHLORO_rRNA=~/OrthoSkim-master/ressources/chlororRNA.seeds                     ## [40] chloroplastic rRNA seeds of reference (from one organism; e.g. for Arabidopsis_thaliana_3702_genbank), nucleotidic sequences required, restriction on headers.
+SEEDS_CHLORO_rRNA=~/OrthoSkim-master/ressources/chlororRNA.seeds                     ## [40] chloroplast rRNA seeds of reference (from one organism; e.g. for Arabidopsis_thaliana_3702_genbank), nucleotidic sequences required, restriction on headers.
-SEEDS_CHLORO_tRNA=~/OrthoSkim-master/ressources/chlorotRNA.seeds                     ## [41] chloroplastic tRNA seeds of reference (from one organism; e.g. for Arabidopsis_thaliana_3702_genbank), nucleotidic sequences required, restriction on headers with the anticodon name (e.g. trnL-UAA_taxid_genus_species)
+SEEDS_CHLORO_tRNA=~/OrthoSkim-master/ressources/chlorotRNA.seeds                     ## [41] chloroplast tRNA seeds of reference (from one organism; e.g. for Arabidopsis_thaliana_3702_genbank), nucleotidic sequences required, restriction on headers with the anticodon name (e.g. trnL-UAA_taxid_genus_species)
-CHLORO_REF_CDS=~/OrthoSkim-master/data/chloro_CDS_unaligned.fa                       ## [42] multi-fasta file/name of chloroplastic coding genes of reference.
+CHLORO_REF_CDS=~/OrthoSkim-master/data/chloro_CDS_unaligned.fa                       ## [42] multi-fasta file/name of chloroplast coding genes of reference.
 Amino acid sequence is specified.
 As the file contains bank of genes, gene name (header) has to be written following name_other-arguments (e.g. matK_3702_Genus_species,matK_3811_Genus_species for matK gene).
-CHLORO_REF_rRNA=~/OrthoSkim-master/data/chloro_rRNA_unaligned.fa                     ## [43] multi-fasta file/name of chloroplastic rRNA genes of reference.
+CHLORO_REF_rRNA=~/OrthoSkim-master/data/chloro_rRNA_unaligned.fa                     ## [43] multi-fasta file/name of chloroplast rRNA genes of reference.
 Nucleotidic sequence is specified.
 As the file contains bank of genes, gene name (header) has to be written following name_other-arguments.
-CHLORO_REF_tRNA=~/OrthoSkim-master/data/chloro_tRNA_unaligned.fa                     ## [44] multi-fasta file/name of chloroplastic tRNA genes of reference.
+CHLORO_REF_tRNA=~/OrthoSkim-master/data/chloro_tRNA_unaligned.fa                     ## [44] multi-fasta file/name of chloroplast tRNA genes of reference.
 Nucleotidic sequence is specified.
 As the file contains bank of genes, gene name (header) has to be written following name_other-arguments (e.g. matK_3702_Genus_species,matK_3811_Genus_species for matK gene).
 CHLORO_TYPE=exon                                                                     ## [45] Type of structure extracted from the gff: [exon,intron,all]

 #--------- [nucrdna] target --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------